-Describe the process for awarding funds to state recipients and how the state will make its allocation available

-- Funding availability announced in Idaho newspapers in each region of the state soliciting project applications from interested state or local governments and non-profit organizations. - In 2019, 28 applications were submitted for review by the Independent Review Panel (IRP).
-Persons with experience in issues related to homelessness were recruited to serve on the IRP.
-The reviewers are responsible for rating applications using criteria provided by IHFA. - Members of the IRP score each proposal individually before meeting to reconcile and average all panelists' scores.
+Describe the process for awarding IHFA's ESG sub-grantees are chosen through a competitive statewide application process.
+This process includes the following elements: funds to state recipients and how the state will make its allocation Funding availability announced in Idaho newspapers in each region of the state soliciting • available project applications from interested state or local governments and non-profit organizations. to units of general local In 2019, 28 applications were submitted for review by the Independent Review Panel government, and non-profit (IRP).
+Persons with experience in issues related to homelessness were recruited to serve organizations, including on the IRP.
+The reviewers are responsible for rating applications using criteria provided by community and faith-based IHFA. organizations.
+(ESG only) Members of the IRP score each proposal individually before meeting to reconcile and average all panelists' scores.
 The resulting averaged score reflects the Panel's collective determination of merit.
 All applications meeting a threshold score determined by a weighted average were funded.
-The following includes a summary of the six vital areas that serve as the basis for funding approval: - Funding availability is announced in Idaho newspapers in each region of the state, soliciting project applications from interested state or local governments and nonprofit organizations. - In 2018, 27 applications were submitted for review to an Independent Review Panel (IRP).
+The following includes a summary of the six vital areas that serve as the basis for funding approval: Funding availability is announced in Idaho newspapers in each region of the state, soliciting project applications from interested state or local governments and nonprofit organizations.
+In 2018, 27 applications were submitted for review to an Independent Review Panel (IRP).
 Individuals with nonprofit grant evaluation experience were recruited to serve on the IRP.
-The reviewers are responsible for rating applications using criteria provided by IHFA. - Members of the IRP score each proposal individually before meeting to reconcile and average all panelists' scores.
+The reviewers are responsible for rating applications using criteria provided by IHFA.
+Members of the IRP score each proposal individually before meeting to reconcile and average all panelists' scores.
 The resulting averaged score reflects the Panel's collective determination of merit.
 All applications meeting a threshold score determined by a weighted average were funded.
-The following areas serve as the basis for funding approval: The Independent Review Panel score of their application The agency's background, including history of service and population served; this also includes the agency's proven ability to administer grant funds Emergency Solutions needs and/or the service gaps the project would address (Geographical and special population needs are both considered) Stated goals and objectives and how they would be achieved Outcome measurements and documentation of past accomplishments From the rating process, in 2018, 16 agencies were awarded conditional funding to provide shelter services and operations, and 9 agencies were awarded homelessness prevention or rapid re-housing activities in their respective regions of the state.
-When special/additional funding is made available to the ESG program, the Recipient will allocate those funds through an internal process to expedite award.
-Factors affecting this distribution may include timing of the award, timeliness of expenditures, performance, need, and HUD or CoC priorities.
+The following areas serve as the basis for funding approval: The field of the Decision Decision of the first statistics The Independent Review Panel score of their application The agency's background, including history of convice and population convedy this also • The agency's background, including history of service and population served; this also includes the agency's proven ability to administer grant funds - Encourse we Colution and do and (on the compiler specthe president would address Emergency Solutions needs and/or the service gaps the project would address (Geographical and special population needs are both considered) Stated goals and objectives and how they would be achieved a Outrans measurements and degramentation of most accomplish monte Outcome measurements and documentation of past accomplishments • From the rating process, in 2018, 16 agencies were awarded conditional funding to provide shelter services and operations, and 9 agencies were awarded homelessness prevention or rapid re-housing activities in their respective regions of the state.
+When special/additional funding is made available to the ESG program, the Recipient will allocat those funds through an internal process to expedite award.
+Factors affecting this distribution ma include timing of the award, timeliness of expenditures, performance, need, and HUD or CoC priorities. pronties.